jeremenichelli/personal-site/posts/2015-02-21-how-gulp-helped-me-to-deal-with-crap.md

 @import '_ads.less';
 ```

 You can understand what most of the style sheets contain.
 In the general file I placed some variables like colors, spacing and mixins.
 In layout, the new grid system.
-I also deleted most of the browsers vendors and rely more on <a target="_blank" href="https://www.npmjs.com/package/gulp-autoprefixer">gulp-autoprefixer</a> and the mixins in the _\_general.less_ file.
+I also deleted most of the browsers vendors and rely more on [gulp-autoprefixer](//www.npmjs.com/package/gulp-autoprefixer) and the mixins in the _\_general.less_ file.

 The final step would be to delete completely the _\_oldStyles.less_ file, thing I wasn't able to do because my time ended.
 The good thing was that by doing this and deleting a lot of useless styles I reduced page loading time in a fifty percent.